FOI-Bioinformatics/flextaxd/README.md

 flextaxd-create
     --database NCBI_taxonomy.db         ## flextaxd database file
-    -o NCBI_database                    ## output dir (must be the same as where names and nodes.dmp were exported (--dump)) --kraken_db NCBI_krakendb           ## Name of kraken database, absolute path not realtive to --outdir (-o) --genomes_path refseq/bacteria/     ## Path to ncbi-genome-download folder with bacteria (or other folder structures) using the same as when
+    -o NCBI_database                    ## output dir (must be the same as where names and nodes.dmp were exported (--dump)) --kraken_db NCBI_krakendb           ## Name of kraken database, relative path from script, not realtive to --outdir (-o) --genomes_path refseq/bacteria/     ## Path to ncbi-genome-download folder with bacteria (or other folder structures) using the same as when
-                                        ## the database was created is recommended otw genomes may be missed
+                                            # the database was created is recommended otw genomes may be missed
-    --create_db                         ## Request script to attempt to create a kraken database (kraken2 or krakenuniq must be installed)
+    --create_db                         ## Request script to create a kraken database (kraken2 or krakenuniq must be installed)
-    --krakenversion kraken2             ## Select version of kraken which is installed -p 40                               ## Number of cores to use for adding genomes to the kraken database as well as the number of cores used to run kraken*-build (\*2,uniq)
+    --krakenversion kraken2             ## Select version of kraken which is installed --processes 40                      ## Number of cores to use for adding genomes to the kraken database as well as the number of cores used to run kraken*-build (\*2,uniq)
     --skip "taxid"                      ## exclude genomes in taxid see details below
 ```